-Student Counseling Services now offers Animal Assisted Therapy services.
-Our therapy dog, Moose, joined SCS during the summer of 2015 and is available to work with students by joining individual sessions, group sessions, and through campus outreach events.
+Student Counseling and Psychological Services now offers Animal Assisted Therapy services.
+Our therapy dog, Moose, joined SCPS during the summer of 2015 and is available to work with students by joining individual sessions, group sessions, and through campus outreach events.
 Below are some answers to frequently asked questions.

 Get Mov’in with Moose